-- a the financial report of Shree Minerals Limited is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the Company's financial position as at 30 June 2015 and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b the financial report also complies with International Financial Reporting Standards as disclosed in the notes to the financial statements.
+- (a) the financial report of Shree Minerals Limited is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the company's financial position as at 30 June 2016 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 1.